Hot Gay Time Machine: Background

 Hot Gay Time Machine was co-written by Ghazi-Torbati, Marlow, and Moss when they were students at Cambridge University.
 The show debuted in February 2017 at the Corpus Playroom at Corpus Christi College.

 Productions

 Hot Gay Time Machine was performed at the 2017 Edinburgh Fringe Festival, winning the Brighton Fringe Award for Excellence, and returned for a sold-out run at the Fringe in 2018.
-The show's co-creator Toby Marlow performed in Hot Gay Time Machine at the same time that another of his co-creations, the musical Six, was on in Edinburgh.
+The show's co-creator Toby Marlow performed in Hot Gay Time Machine at the same time that another of their co-creations, the musical Six, was on in Edinburgh.

 In November 2017, the show had a brief run at The Other Palace Studio.
 From December 2018 to January 2019, it had a limited run at Trafalgar Studios in London's West End, for which festive jokes were added to the show.
 In August 2021, it had a limited run at Soho Theatre.